disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M05B-HOL-Dataverse-for-Teams.md

    - Task 1: Add Power Apps and pin it

-    - Task 2: Create application and table
+    - Task 2: Create an application and table

 3. Exercise 2 – Share your app